All About Workers’ Comp For Electrical Contractors

 In this blog post, we will answer all of your questions about workers' compensation insurance for electrical contractors

-Which Electrical Contractors need Workers’ Comp Insurance?
+Which Electrical Contractors Need Workers’ Comp Insurance?

 In most states, electrical contractors who hire just one employee must carry workers' compensation insurance.
 In some states, electricians with no employees are still required to purchase coverage for themselves as sole proprietors.
-However, even if your state requires only employers to obtain workers' comp coverage, it is recommended that you purchase a policy for yourself as well.

 Electrical contractor workers' comp insurance can keep you and your business protected from expensive lawsuits.
 Without it, you risk high costs or personal bankruptcy if a worker is injured on the job.